stefan-hesse/test-repository/guide-source/GUIDE_README.md

 | Translation skipped | No sections changed vs EN-prev | Normal if only `build.py` or non-content files were changed |
 | IT/ES/FR content looks wrong after a build | Previous bad translation in files | Delete `EN-prev.md` on GitHub and re-run — forces full re-translation |
 | French page not loading in Webflow | iframe src not updated | Add `avatour-guide-embed-fr.html` to the Webflow FR page |

 ---

+## Pipeline technical notes (`build.py`)

+This section records deliberate changes to `build.py` and why they were made, so future maintainers understand the setup.

+### `normalise_list_indent` — removed (September 2026)

+An earlier version of `build.py` contained a function called `normalise_list_indent` that doubled all list indentation (2 spaces → 4, 4 spaces → 8, etc.).
+It was intended to allow 2-space indented lists in the source MD.
+This caused two problems:

+1. If the source already used 4-space indents, they were doubled to 8, breaking nested list rendering.
+2. The MacDown preview no longer matched the website, making it impossible to author the guide reliably.

+**Fix:** The function was removed entirely.
+The pipeline now passes the MD source to the `markdown` library unchanged.
+Authors use 4-space indentation (matching the Python `markdown` library's default), and MacDown is configured to match.
+What you see in MacDown = what renders on the website.

+### `sane_lists` extension — removed (September 2026)

+The `sane_lists` extension was active in the `markdown` library configuration.
+It enforces stricter list parsing rules and required blank lines between a parent list item and its children to recognise nesting correctly.
+This conflicted with standard Markdown behaviour and with MacDown's rendering.

+**Fix:** `sane_lists` was removed from the extensions list.
+Nested lists now work without blank lines between levels, consistent with MacDown and standard Markdown.

+---